-- - at the viewfinder's lower right will light. - The focusing point which achieved focus will light.
+- When focus is achieved, the beeper will sound and the in-focus indicator (a) at the viewfinder's lower right will - The focusing point which achieved focus will light.

 Check the exposure settings.

 The shutter speed and aperture will be set automatically and displayed in the viewfinder and on the LCD panel.